-The trustees consider that there are no material uncertainties about the Trust's ability to continue as a going concern.
 The most significant areas of adjustment and key assumptions that affect items in the accounts are to do with estimating the liability from multi-year grant commitments (see note 1(d) and notes 14 and 15 for more information).
 With respect to the next reporting period, 2020-21, the most significant areas of uncertainty that affect the carrying value of assets held by the Trust are the level of investment return and the performance of investment markets (see the investment policy and performance and risk management sections of the trustees' annual report for more information).